wustl-oncology/immuno_gcp_wdl_compute1/AdHoc.md

 ## Step-by-step instructions

 ### Set some Google Cloud and other environment variables
-The following environment variables are used merely for convenience and should be customized to produce intuitive labeling for your own analysis:
+The following environment variables are used mostly for convenience.
+Some should be customized to produce intuitive labeling for your own analysis, others should be left aloneas indicated below:

 ```bash
 # project name that must match your pre-configured Google Billing Project name
 export GCS_PROJECT=griffith-lab